Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 Hello.

-Hey Rush, how are you?
+Hey, Rush, how are you?

 Fine, thank you.

-Hey, I wanted to uh pass two things.
+Hey, I wanted to ask two things.

 Your personal property tax?

-Well, you made it twenty-four thousand dollars.
+Well, I made it $24,000.

-And the one thing that the man said that I thought you would appreciate, who won the election, um, was that money does not win elections.
+And the one thing that the man said that I thought you would appreciate, who won the election, was that money does not win elections.

-And I know you would probably take issue with that, but in this case it really was true, Rush.
+And I know you would probably take issue with that, but in this case, it really was true, Rush.

 He's a former Marine.

-What happened to the sunshine law?
+What happened to the Sunshine Law?

 Well, who knows?

-I mean, I think things go right out the window when when it's convenient, but I knew you'd get a kick out of this election.
+I mean, I think things go right out the window when it's convenient.

 This is a big deal.